 Budget 2017: Now is the time for tax reform

-The costs of funding the nominal reductions indirect taxes – including universal social charge (USC) – are to be covered by not indexing tax credits and bands (the inflation tax) and withdrawing the tax credits for those on higher incomes.
+The costs of funding the nominal reductions indirect taxes – including universal social charge (USC) – will be covered by not indexing tax credits and bands (the inflation tax) and withdrawing the tax credits for those on higher incomes.
 Both of these measures are deplorable tax policies.
 First, the inflation tax is bad.
-It is arbitrary and hits not those on higher incomes most but rather those at the points of the income distribution where tax rates are increasing most rapidly – that is, those who are brought into the tax net or the higher rate of tax by inflation.
+It is arbitrary and hits not those on higher incomes most but rather those at the points of the income distribution where tax rates are increasing most rapidly – those who are brought into the tax net or the higher rate of tax by inflation.

 READ MORE :